 First there was the light of day, then darkness.
-Little by little, a multicolored phosphorescent light appeared and illuminated the walls of the Zipaquirá Salt Cathedral, a monumental architectural masterpiece built by the miners' own hands and which became a beautiful temple.
+Little by little, a multicolored phosphorescent light appeared and illuminated the walls of the Zipaquirá's Salt Cathedral, a monumental architectural masterpiece built by the miners' own hands and which became a beautiful temple.

 Before entering the cathedral, the first thing you see is the plaza of flags where you will find the sculpture of the Virgen de Guasá (meaning salt and water).
-She is the minors' patron saint and has a miner at her feet.
+She is the miners' patron saint and has a miner at her feet.
 In the Ceremonial Plaza you will see the Cardinal Cross, the mining monument, the bell tower and the fountains.

 The mine's lighting dazzles tourists.

 This wonderful salt mine is in the town of Zipaquirá, capital of the department of Cundinamarca, only 48 kilometers from Bogotá.
 It is buried deep in the hill of Zipa (the name of the most important indigenous chief), at 2,652 meters above sea level with an average temperature of 14˚C.